-Kaitlyn Parker, founder of Copy Uncorked, didn’t know she was going to become a copywriter—she almost fell into it, which should be a major relief to those who think it’s impossible to claw your way into a copywriting career… *ahem* believe in yourself *ahem.
+Kaitlyn Parker, founder of Copy Uncorked, didn’t know she was going to become a copywriter—she almost fell into it, which should be a major relief to those who think it’s impossible to claw your way into a copywriting career… *ahem* Believe in yourself, dang it! *ahem*

 Anyway!
 Once she found her footing, she learned how to turn a new passion into a thriving copywriting business.
 When it comes to freelance writing, multi-passionate writers who have a penchant for over-working can bring a whole new set of challenges.
 In this week’s installment of Drinking Coffee With Writers, Kaitlyn is dishing out some major wisdom on how she handles it all.